Orbital Tumors - Pseudotumor

 - Classically, it is composed of 1) an infiltrate including lymphocytes plasma cells, macrophages, eosinophils, and rarely neutrophils 2) follicular lymphoid hyperplasia within a loose fibrous stroma.

 - Tissue that is more fibrous is seen in chronic situations.
-Children might possibly exhibit a heavy eosinophilic infiltrate
+Children might exhibit a heavy eosinophilic infiltrate

 - Treatment

-- Additionally, topical Predforte (1% Q.I.D. ) eye drops might possibly be used to treat anterior chamber reaction.
+- Additionally, topical Predforte (1% Q.I.D. ) eye drops might be used to treat anterior chamber reaction.

 - A biopsy (with touch prep) is performed, however, if there is no clinical improvement after treatment with systemic steroids.
 Once the diagnosis is confirmed, additionally modalities of therapy include orbital irradiation (low-dose supervoltage radiation in the range of 1000 to 2000 rad is given in divided doses over a 10- to 15-day course) (101)., cyclophosphamide, and rarely orbital decompression.